 I believe that “All ambitions are achievable, once you remove your own barriers to success!”.

 Having left school with low academic results, I am passionate about the importance of learning & education.
 I have taken the decision to return to education and I started University in September 2016.
 You’re never too old to learn!
 We also work with the local Universities to offer internships to provide positive opportunities.
 We currently have a number of students that are currently working with us on special projects and hope to recruit more in the future.
 We would like to take this opportunity to thank the Universities for their continued support.

 As well as completing my Entrepreneurship Degree, I also succeeded in attaining my GOLD Worcester Award (Employability award, including volunteering and paid work) while giving back to the University by being a StAR (Student Academic Representative).

 In 2015 I managed to lose a huge amount of weight, going from a size 20/22 to a healthy size 12.
 So what was next for me in my bid to face my fears and challenge my mindset?
-I undertook the challenge of cycling from glasgow to inverness in 2017, which then lead to another mammoth feat in 2018 – making a journey on bike from Hall to morecambe.
+I undertook the challenge of cycling from Glasgow to Inverness in 2017, which then lead to another mammoth feat in 2018 – making a journey on bike from Hall to Morecambe.

 Another great byproduct of challenging myself was the good that I was able to do for the less fortunate.
-I chose to put sponsorship money from these events primarily into the hands of the Prince’s Trust – A foundation that helps teens and young adults to receive necessary training and education, and is very close to my heart.
+I chose to put sponsorship money from these events primarily into the hands of the Prince’s Trust – A foundation that helps teens and young adults to receive the necessary training and education and is very close to my heart.
 Not only this, but I am also an avid supporter of the Extra Care charitable foundation, who are responsible for providing affordable housing and care alternatives for the elderly.
 I love this cause so much that I volunteer there whenever I can.
 Both of these charities do fantastic work.